-Power Scheduling is a new capability in HmC that allows project leaders to set a default schedule used to automatically power off and power on deployed virtual systems for cost and energy savings.
-Typical use cases generally include HmC Teams that have typical working hours and want to save money or resources by powering off non-essential VMs during non-work hours and weekends.
+Power Scheduling is a new capability in CONS3RT that allows project leaders to set a default schedule used to automatically power off and power on deployed virtual systems for cost and energy savings.
+Typical use cases generally include CONS3RT Teams that have typical working hours and want to save money or resources by powering off non-essential VMs during non-work hours and weekends.

-Looking for information on Basic Power Management in HmC?
+Looking for information on Basic Power Management in CONS3RT?
 See This KB article.

 Enabling Power Scheduling at the Team Level